kat-star/run/readme.md

 ## Installing and Accessing the Program
 1. Clone this repository
 2. Change directory into `runner-frontend`.
 Type `open index.html` to open in browser.
-3. Clone the backend repository at[github.com/kat-star/run-be](https://github.com/kat-star/run-be).
+3. Clone the backend repository at [github.com/kat-star/run-be](https://github.com/kat-star/run-be).
 Run `bundle install`, then start the Rails server with `rails s`.
 5. Get started by creating an account and adding a new goal!